ShandlerR/Minecraft-Random-Recipes-Bedrock/README.md

 * Awkward Potion
 * Splash Potion
 * Dragon Breath Potion
+* Wooden Tools
 ## Known Bugs:
-* Dyes are not properly implemented
+* Dyes are not properly implemented, their data is not removed from the original recipe, and is not brought over to the dye's new recipe
+* Wooden Tools cannot be randomized